Cabreu90/GitTemp/readme.txt

 - Add more feaures.
 For intance, the users can create their own initial boards/world.

 Fictional College Relational Database:
 This was my final project for my advanced relational databases course in college.
-I first created an Entity Relationship Diagram (ERD) and then i created the dabase and inserted some sample data to test.
+I first created an Entity Relationship Diagram (ERD) to describe the data in all the tables in a debase and how they related to eachother.
+Then i created the dabase and inserted some sample data to test.

 We used ran a few queries too that I might add later.